NullVoxPopuli/drawers/README.md

 RailsModuleUnification.directory = 'pods'
 ```

-Sets the folder for the new structure to be in the `app/pods` directory so that you can gradually migrate to the new structure over time.
+Sets the folder for the new structure to be in the `app/pods` directory if you want the new structure separate from the main app files.

 ## Contributing